 Mr. Fallon is a graduate of Rensselaer Polytechnic Institute and has 32 years of experience in materials and process engineering.
 He has worked as both a metallurgist in the steel industry and an advanced composite technology engineer in the aerospace industry over the years but has spent most of his time in his current position where he leads, develops, and implements advanced material solutions for Sikorsky Aircraft.

-Daniel Goberman, Associate Director - Discipline Leader, Materials Characterization, United Technologies Research Center
+Daniel Goberman, Technical Fellow - Materials Characterization, Raytheon Technologies Research Center

 Daniel Goberman has been associated with UConn for more than half of his life.
-From an undergraduate education in Physics through post-doctoral work in materials engineering and an adjunct faculty position that continues to this day, Dan has been continuously associated with UConn for about 28 years.
-He currently enjoys teaching both Failure Analysis and Foundations of Engineer at the UConn Storrs campus, where he has received multiple recognitions from the Provost and Dean of Engineering for his successful student evaluations.
-His UConn education and experiences made it possible for him to secure a career at United Technologies Research Center (UTRC) starting in 2008 at their East Hartford, CT facility.
-At UTRC, Dan has been pursuing advanced materials research and analysis within the Measurement Sciences Group where he now holds the position of Associate Director and Discipline Leader for Materials Characterization.
-In this role, Dan worked to solve the toughest materials issues, throughout the United Technologies portfolio of companies, focusing on materials Failure Analysis, Surface Analysis and general materials characterization efforts.
-He has worked on multiple materials issues that are derived from a wide range of physical locations and from a broad range of materials size scales including from up high in the International Space Station down to geothermal piping, from ultra-high temperature scramjet engine materials to low temperature refrigeration compressors, from gold coated optics to bug coated blades and from large scale commercial jet engine turbine blades down to contamination between graphene monolayers.
+From an undergraduate education in Physics through post-doctoral work in materials engineering and an adjunct faculty position that continues to this day, Dan has been continuously associated with UConn since 1990.
+He currently enjoys teaching both Failure Analysis and Surface Science at the UConn Storrs campus, where he has received multiple recognitions from the Provost and Dean of Engineering for his successful student evaluations.
+His UConn education and experiences made it possible for him to secure a career at, what is now, Raytheon Technologies Research Center (RTRC) starting in 2008 at their East Hartford, CT facility.
+At RTRC, Dan has been pursuing advanced materials research and analysis within the Measurement Sciences Group where he was recently promoted to the role of Technical Fellow in Materials Characterization.
+In this role, Dan works to solve the toughest materials issues, throughout the Raytheon Technologies portfolio of companies, focusing on materials Failure Analysis, Surface Analysis, and general materials characterization efforts.
+He has worked on over 1000 materials issues across a wide range of materials and product sources from as high up as the International Space Station and as far down as geothermal piping, from ultra-high temperature scramjet engine materials to low temperature refrigeration compressors, from gold coated optics to bug coated blades and from large scale commercial jet engine turbine blades down to contamination between graphene monolayers.
 His work has earned him multiple UTC recognitions, patents and publications.

 Peter Jarrett, Chief Technology Officer, Ocular Therapeutix